THE ORIGIN OF LIFE

-The size of the earth's sea is another marvel of the planet Earth.
-The sea covers about 4/5th of the earth's surface, which is "just right" for it to to support the natural water cycle that distributes fresh rain water around the world.
-It is also the habitat of one-celled plants and seaweeds that provide 90% of the oxygen in the atmosphere.
+The size of the Earth’s sea is another marvel of the planet Earth.
+The sea covers about 4/5th of the Earth’s surface, which is “just right” for it to support the natural water cycle that distributes fresh rainwater around the world.
+It is also the habitat of one-celled plants and seaweed that provide a store of water.
 Considering that the universe is full of hydrogen but little water, the planet is very, very lucky indeed for its huge store of water.

-The earth's atmosphere contains just the right kind of gases – oxygen, nitrogen and carbon dioxide – without which the protein molecules and the other building blocks of life would not form.
-At the same time the atmosphere is free of such poisonous gases as hydrogen, methane and ammonia.
+The Earth’s atmosphere contains just the right kinds of gases—oxygen, nitrogen, and carbon dioxide—without which the protein molecules and the other building blocks of life would not form.
+At the same time, the atmosphere is free of such poisonous gases as hydrogen, methane, and ammonia.
 What luck!
-Around our atmosphere is an ozone layer that allows heat and light to come in, but blocks the incoming ultraviolet radiation that are harmful to life.
-The atmosphere also provides a shield against tons of debris that regularly come from space.
-Thanks to the atmosphere these debris burn and reduce in size before they fall to earth.
-Luckily, the earth also has two giant neighbors – Jupiter and Saturn – which attract by gravity many asteroids and comets that would otherwise hit the earth and cause extinction of many species.
+In our atmosphere is an ozone layer that allows heat and light to come in but blocks the incoming ultraviolet radiation that is harmful to life.
+The atmosphere also provides a shield against the tons of debris that regularly come from space.
+Thanks to the atmosphere, this debris burns and reduces in size before it falls to Earth.
+Fortunately, the Earth has two giant neighbors, Jupiter and Saturn, which attract by gravity many asteroids and comets that would otherwise strike the Earth and annihilate many species.

-The mean surface temperature of the earth is also critical.
-If the mean surface temperature of the earth were to go up just by a few degrees, water vapor and carbon dioxide would collect in the atmosphere causing the surface temperature to rise even further, thus creating a runaway greenhouse effect.
-If the mean surface temperature of the earth were to fall by just a few degrees, ice and snow would form on the surface.
+If the average surface temperature of the Earth rose just a few degrees, water vapor and carbon dioxide would accumulate in the atmosphere, causing the surface temperature to rise even more, resulting in a runaway greenhouse effect.
+Ice and snow would form on the Earth’s surface if the mean surface temperature were to fall by just a few degrees.
 Since ice and snow reflect solar energy better than uncovered land mass, the increased albedo (or the ratio of light reflected by a surface to the total amount of light falling on a surface) would lower the surface temperature further, causing runaway glaciation.